Which search phrases are killing your business?

 How do you fix negative online branding?
 It begins with researching your “brand reputation search phrases,” a term for the stuff people are asking Google about your business.
 This research begins with understanding how customers use search engines.

-When a customer searches for your business online, they sort through internet reviews and blogs and social media sites.
+When a prospective customer searches for your business online, they sort through internet reviews and blogs and social media sites.
 If they see something bad, they often dismiss your company as a candidate.
 But how do people find good and bad news about a brand online?

 A typical search happens casually and in a pinch.
 These are called “micro-moments.”
 Someone hears something or reads something, wonders for a moment about it, and then searches it.
 Unless they’re at work, most of these searches are happening on mobile devices.
 They will typically go through several different search queries to get the answer they need.

-They may follow one of Google’s many rabbit holes like the Knowledge Graph or the “People Also Ask” table.
+They may follow one of Google’s many rabbit holes like the Knowledge Panel or the “People Also Ask” table.
 Here’s an example: if you’re an advertising company, your prospective customer might be worried about how much it will cost his company, so he searches “cost of advertising.”

 His interest is piqued, so he opens up the top question in the “People Also Ask” box, pictured below.

-Understand that people will follow a similarly wandering trajectory with their search for your brand.
+Understand that people will follow a wandering trajectory with their search for your brand.
 For example, if you’re an apple orchard, your customers might start by searching “apple varieties,” move on to “apple orchards in Arkansas,” read some of the “People Also Ask” bullets, and end with your brand name, plus “reviews.”

 Now, the hard part is making sure that Google is revealing only the content you want when users search for your brand, and not that scathing blog post or review from five years ago when that waiter you had to fire had his dining room meltdown.